Myndex/apca-introduction/analysis.md

 > _Again we can see the same structure: We first convert colors to lightness, then calculate the difference between them._

+> [!IMPORTANT]
-Actually NO.
+> ### Actually *NO*.

-First we convert to _"estimated screen luminance"_ a physical measure of light, but NOT lightness.
-And APCA's conversion to estimated screen luminance is a ittle diferent and includes additional pre-shaping and shifting of hue weighting.
+First we convert to _"estimated screen luminance"_ a physical measure of light, but *not* lightness.
+And APCA's conversion to estimated screen luminance is a little different and includes additional pre-shaping and shifting of hue weighting.

-Then we pre-shape low luminances with a soft clip at black which emulates flare components (in a way similar to DICOM).

-**_Only THEN_** are the inputs converted to _lightnesses_, and done so using independent exponents which are dependent on polarity, as the exponents define CONTEXT SENSITIVE PERCEPTUAL LIGHTNESS OF TEXT.
+Then we pre-shape low luminances with a soft clip at black which emulates flare components (in a way similar to DICOM). **_Only THEN_** are the inputs converted to _lightnesses_, and done so using independent exponents which are dependent on polarity, as the exponents define CONTEXT SENSITIVE PERCEPTUAL LIGHTNESS OF TEXT.

-So, this is a multi-stage process, first colors to physical light measure (luminance), and preshaping, _then_ converting to context sensitive lightness, then finding the difference.
+So, this is a multi-stage process, first colors to physical light measure (luminance), and pre-shaping, _then_ converting to context sensitive lightness, then finding the difference.

 > _However, in order to be able to compare
 APCA to WCAG 2.x, I will make some modifications:_

+> [!NOTE]
-### The modifications made are not approved, and are a violation of the APCA license.
+> ### The modifications made are not approved, and are a violation of the APCA license.

 > -   _The final steps do some scaling and shifting that only serves to get nice
     threshold values.
 Just like the shift by 1 in the WCAG formula, this can simply be ignored._

 The scale/offset adjust is part of perceptual uniformity. xi can't discard it just because he doesn't understand it.
+No, it can not be ignored.
+The bastardized math that xi presents here is not a valid version of APCA.
+It is corrupted and distorted in order to play into xi's narrative.

 > -   _I will also ignore the `< 0.1` condition because it only affects contrasts
     that are too low to be interesting anyway._

-The output clamp OR one of the low-end extensions is required, especially if you are going to make tests using random generated colors.
-This clamp can not be ignored.
+The output clamp *or* one of the low-end extensions is required, especially if you are going to make tests using random generated colors. **This clamp cannot be ignored**.
+It is this kind of manipulation that caused the APCA restrictive license during the beta period.

 > -   _The contrast is calculated as a difference, not as a ratio as in WCAG.
 I
     will look at the `exp()` of that difference.
 Since